zooniverse/Panoptes-Front-End/README.md

 While editing, do your best to follow style and architecture conventions already used by the project, unless you have a reason not to. **If in doubt, ask.**

+### Testing

+If you write a new component, write a test.
+Each component should have its own `.spec.js` file.
+The test runner is [Mocha](https://mochajs.org/) and [Enzyme](http://airbnb.io/enzyme/) is available for testing React components.
+You can run the tests with `npm test`.

 ### It doesn't run

 Try `rm -rf ./node_modules && npm install` to freshen up your dependencies.
 And read the warnings, they should should tell you if you're using the wrong version of Node or npm or if you're missing any dependencies.